chunjiss/Ebooks/README.md

 <p>10.
 Pagination feature implemented (using AJAX), with AJAX-based removal of products from the shopping cart.

 # INSTALLATION INSTRUCTIONS
-<p>Create and configure Web.config: Based on the Web.config.example file, create a new file named Web.config.
+## Create and configure Web.config:
+<p>Based on the Web.config.example file, create a new file named Web.config.
 The content in Web.config should be similar to Web.config.example.
 After completing this step, you will need to configure the necessary information in the Web.config file.
 <p>Step 1: Configure SQL Server connection strings.
 <p>Create a database in SQL Server.
 <p>Fill in the correct information for your SQL Server.